DimitarPlStoev/cypress-demo-tests/README.md

 6. **Install Cypress** : npm install cypress --save-dev
 7. **RUN** : npx cypress open
 8. When Cypress opens its browser, navigate to E2E testing, select the browser(in thes case Chrome), and select wich tests do you want to run
+9. You can run Docker container with all the tests runing using this scripts in the termilan : run -->  docker build -t my-cypress-tests . <--    and then run --> docker run -it my-cypress-tests <--

 --------------------------------------------------------------------GitHub Test Plan and Test Caces-----------------------------------------------------------------
 ## Test Plan for GitHub Functionalities